Kentucky hardest hit as storms leave dozens dead in 5 states

 “Probably the most remarkable thing is that there’s not a greater loss of life,” Hutchinson said after touring the wreckage of the nursing home.
 “It is catastrophic.
 It’s a total destruction.”

-Four storm-related deaths were confirmed in northwestern Tennessee, the Tennessee Emergency Management Agency said.
+Lee traveled to Tiptonville and then Dresden, a small town of about 3,000 that saw its downtown corridor ripped to shreds.

-The storms swept through Bowling Green, Kentucky, near the Tennessee border, tearing roofs off homes and flinging debris into roadways.
-Western Kentucky University’s president said on Twitter that one of its students who lived off-campus was killed.
-The school called off commencement ceremonies that were planned for Saturday because the campus was without power.
+“This is about the saddest thing I’ve ever seen,” Lee said, who has had three fatal tornadoes rip through the state during his first term in office.
+“The whole town, the whole town.”

-Dylan Lovan in Mayfield, Seth Borenstein in Washington, D.C., Travis Loller in Nashville, John Raby in Charleston, West Virginia, and Jeff McMurray in Chicago contributed to this report.
+Dylan Lovan in Mayfield, Seth Borenstein in Washington, D.C.; Travis Loller in Nashville, Tennessee; Kimberlee Kruesi in Dresden, Tennessee; John Raby in Charleston, West Virginia; and Jeff McMurray in Chicago contributed to this report.
 Salter reported from O’Fallon, Missouri.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.